braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/customize.md

 You can also [duplicate][6] and [archive][7] templates!
 Learn more about creating and managing templates and creative content in [Templates & Media][8].

 ## Video {#video}

-To play a video in an HTML In-App Message, include the following `<video>` element in your HTML, and replace the video names with your file's name (or the remote asset's URL).
+To play a video in an HTML in-app message, include the following `<video>` element in your HTML, and replace the video names with your file's name (or the remote asset's URL).

 To use a local video asset, be sure to include this file when uploading assets to your campaign.